ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Optional safety checks when using Postgres

-When using postgres, at startup we optionnally run a few basic safety checks, e.g. the number of local channels, how long since the last local channel update, etc. The goal is to make sure that we are connected to the correct database instance.
+When using postgres, at startup we optionally run a few basic safety checks, e.g. the number of local channels, how long since the last local channel update, etc. The goal is to make sure that we are connected to the correct database instance.

-Those checks are configured as follows and are disabled by default:
+Those checks are disabled by default because they wouldn't pass on a fresh new node with zero channels.
+You should enable them when you already have channels, so that there is something to compare to, and the values should be specific to your setup, particularly for local channels.
+Configuration is done by overriding `max-age` and `min-count` values in your `eclair.conf`:
 ```
+eclair.db.postgres.safety-checks
-eclair.db.postgres.safety-checks {
+ {
-  enabled = false
+  enabled = true
   max-age {
     local-channels = 3 minutes
     network-nodes = 30 minutes